- Discuss resuscitation decisions with the patient or with relatives and carers.

 - Take account of relevant guidance and your local DNACPR policy.

-The purpose of DNACPR orders
+Purpose of DNACPR orders

-In the right circumstances, a Do Not Attempt Cardio-pulmonary Resuscitation (DNACPR) order helps ensure that a patient's death is dignified and peaceful.
+In the right circumstances, a Do Not Attempt Cardio-pulmonary Resuscitation (DNACPR) order helps ensure a patient's death is dignified and peaceful.
 It should be considered when:

 - a dying patient is at foreseeable risk of cardiac and respiratory arrest and CPR is not clinically appropriate